bids-standard/bids-specification/src/99-appendices/08-coordinate-systems.md

 ### Space, atlas and map

-A space|atlas|map is embedded in a coordinate system to ascribe meaning to the coordinates.
+A space/atlas/map is embedded in a coordinate system to ascribe meaning to the coordinates.
 For instance, Scanner, Talairach88, MNI, FS are different coordinate systems, while the Talairach atlas, MNI152, and fsaverage ascribe meaning to the coordinates in terms of brain anatomy.
 As an example to